Invited speakers

 Mark Mattaini

-Jane Addams College, Chicago, USA, acting president of the Association for Behavior Analysis Interantiona
+Jane Addams College, Chicago, USA, acting president of the Association for Behavior Analysis Interantional

 About Mark Mattaini